hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 To satisfy this client, the server MUST provide a traditional certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}

-## Example 4: Dual-Compatible, PQ Primary, Classic Optional
+## Example 4: Dual-Compatible, PQ Primary, Traditional Optional

 Client supports both traditional and PQ authentication.
 It allows the server to send either a PQ chain alone or both chains.